The topological Bloch-Floquet transform and some applications: Abstract

 \section{Abstract}

-{We investigate the relation between the symmetries of a quantum system and its topological quantum numbers, in a general $C^{*}$-algebraic framework.
-We prove that, under suitable assumptions on the symmetry algebra, there exists a generalization of the Bloch-Floquet transform which induces a direct-integral decomposition of the algebra of observables.
-Such generalized transform selects uniquely the set of \virg{continuous sections} in the direct integral, thus yielding a Hilbert bundle.
-The emerging geometric structure provides some topological invariants of the quantum system.
+{We investigate the relation between the symmetries of a Schr\"{o}dinger operator and the related topological quantum numbers.
+We show that, under suitable assumptions on the symmetry algebra, a generalization of the Bloch-Floquet transform induces a direct integral decomposition of the algebra of observables.
+More relevantly, we prove that the generalized transform selects uniquely the set of \virg{continuous sections} in the direct integral decomposition, thus yielding a Hilbert bundle.
+The proof is constructive and provides an explicit description of the fibers.
+The emerging geometric structure is a rigorous framework for a subsequent analysis of some topological invariants of the operator, to be developed elsewhere \cite{DFP2}.
 Two running examples provide an Ariadne's thread through the paper.
-For the sake of completeness, we review two related theorems by von Neumann and Maurin and compare them with our result. }
+For the sake of completeness, we begin by reviewing two related classical theorems by von Neumann and Maurin.}